Navneetgit-tech/NavneetTestCase/README.md

-# NavneetTestCase
-React Shopping Cart Test
+# React Shopping Cart
+There are a total of 8 test cases
+1)